-For each fiscal year, managing entities are required to provide for independent peer review to assess the quality, appropriateness and efficacy of treatment services, ensuring that at least five percent of the providers delivering applicable services are reviewed.41
+Each fiscal year, managing entities will provide an independent peer review among network providers to assess the quality, appropriateness and efficacy of treatment services, ensuring that at least five percent of the providers are reviewed.

-The areas described in Table 3 are examined during the peer review process
+The areas described in Table 3 are examined during the peer review process.